The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 A service which specializes in working with consumers who are overextended with debts and need to make arrangements with creditors.

 An agency that regularly collects or evaluates individual consumer credit information or other information about consumers and sells consumer reports for a fee to creditors or others.
 Typical clients include banks, mortgage lenders, credit card companies, and other financing companies.
-See also Credit Disputes.
+See related question Credit Disputes.

 A fixed-rate mortgage offers you a set interest rate and payments that do not change throughout the life, or "term," of the loan.